Table of Contents

 What is the average cost of renters insurance?

-Renters insurance costs around $15 per month on average.
+Renters insurance costs $15–$20 per month on average.
 However, this can vary by $5 to $10 in either direction.
-Rates that fall outside that range are either very cheap or very expensive.
-In some cases, you may be asked to make an avoidable down payment for your renters insurance in the first month.
+Anything under $10 or over $20 is either very cheap or very expensive.

 Renters insurance rates are determined by several factors.
 One of the most significant is where you live, although there are several other important factors that we cover below.